SampleEnvironment/SECoP/protocol/issues/065 handling of coupled modules.rst

 parameter to both modules, accepting the cost of redundancy, or we might let the implementor choose an arbitrary module.
 Not a big problem.

-Now to the disadvantages of interpretation (a):
+Now to the disadvantages of interpretation (1):

 Redundancy: